BULL WALK

 Prior to cataloguing, Eastern Plains Angus Sale Bulls have been independently structurally assessed by Liam Cardile, LRC Livestock, using the Beef Class Structural Assessment System.
 Bulls deemed inadequate are culled from the sale draft & sold for slaughter.

 Liam is an experienced assessor, & structurally assesses many leading seedstock herds in Australia.
-LRC Livestock is not involved in any genetic marketing or specific breeding advice/consultancy, so there is no conflict of interest to influence their stock appraisal.
-The merit & integrity of the structural data provided by LRC Livestock is recognised throughout the industry as being truly & fully independent.
+He is not involved in any genetic marketing or specific breeding advice/consultancy, so there is no conflict of interest to influence his stock appraisal.
+The merit & integrity of the structural data provided by Liam & LRC Livestock is recognised throughout the seedstock industry as being truly & fully independent.

-Look for raw structural scores along with those for temperament, coat type & muscle score in the Lot details for each bull in our Bull Sale Catalogue.
+Look for raw Structural Scores along with those for Temperament & Muscle Score in the Lot details for each bull in our Bull Sale Catalogue.

 Click here for more info on Beef Class Structural Assessment.